zakyyudha/jtnctl/readme.md

 # jtnctl - Simplify kubectl Commands

 `jtnctl` is a command-line interface (CLI) tool that simplifies the execution of `kubectl` commands, such as 'logs', 'port-forward', and 'exec'  It allows you to streamline Kubernetes operations with ease.
+## Requirements

+Before using `jtnctl`, make sure you have the following prerequisites installed on your system:

+- **kubectl:** The Kubernetes command-line tool (`kubectl`) is required to interact with Kubernetes clusters.
+You can download and install `kubectl` by following the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 ## Installation